Make-School-Labs/pets-emporium-js/README.md

 ## Authentication Challenges (3 Days)

+1. Add a "Logout" action (1 hour)
+1. Create a "/profile" route that shows the current user's information
+1. Show and hide elements based on being logged in or logged out (1 hour)
+1. Display all users in a table on the '/users' page
+1. Protect the '/users' page so that it is only accessible by admins.
-1. Add "Remember Me" functionality (1 day)
+1. Add "Remember Me" functionality.
+Remember them on the client and server for 60 days.
+(1 day)
 2. Add "Forgot your password?" functionality.
 Can you do it with email?
 What about text?
 (2 days)
 3. Add client-side validation using the jQuery Validate plugin for your login and registration pages.
-(1 day)
+(2 hours)

 ## Product Challenges (Infinite Days)